 - Fumes from smoke, chemicals, cleaning products, etc.

 - Some medications may cause post-nasal drip, like birth control

 Post-nasal drip can be alleviated with the help of a little extra moisture and warm.
 Sitting in a warm, steaming shower can help loosen up the mucus that’s causing you problems.
 Also, a specifically-designed teapot can be used to rinse out your sinuses.
 If you don’t have that, then simply fill a bowl with hot water, and rest your head above it.
 Hold a towel above your head to help trap the steam and encourage it to help your sinuses.

 Allergies and mucus production are some of the most common reasons why we get post-nasal drip, and it’s important to know where your post-nasal drip is coming from.
 Understanding why you get post-nasal drip is key to treating it.

 So, if you have allergies, cleaning your home and changing the air filter may help.
 If you are trying to lower mucus production, consider cutting down on dairy products.
 Drink a lot of water to keep yourself hydrated, which can also help your mucus thin out.

 Did you know that we offer walk-in clinics for those times when you just need to see a doctor right away?
-Visit our website to find a location close to you and get those allergies looked at!
+Contact us to find a location close to you and get those allergies looked at!